sjcockell/mmb8052/practicals/practical_09.md

 Just because we have spent the semester learning about Linux and R does not mean we are bound to use only these tools.
 There are lots of fairly user-friendly tools out there on the web that enable lots of interesting analysis.
 The main restrictions of web tools tend to be that we cannot use them programmatically, so they do not fit in to a coded pipeline of analysis, and that they can go out of date fairly quickly if they are not maintained.

 ## Metascape

+[Metascape](https://metascape.org/gp/index.html#/main/step1) attempts to provide a number of "gene-list" type analyses under a single interface.
+In order to design Metascape, the programmers undertook a survey of existing tools and then attempted to make a single portal which offered all of the expected analyses.
+This makes Metascape a bit of a grab-bag, but it does offer some useful features - particularly multi-list meta-analysis.

+By preparing a data file containing the differentially expressed genes from the two timepoint analyses as a .csv, we can run a Metascape analysis with both lists together.
+We can download this list from here: <>

+* Tick the "Multiple Gene Lists" tickbox
+* Upload the file with the provided button
+* Select "M. musculus" in both the drop-down species boxes
+* Click "Express Analysis"
+* The click through to the "Analysis Report Page" once the process is complete